 joined their brother in the business.

 The family crest is created, with three rams’ heads representing the three brothers: Jules, Alfred and Auguste.

 The company takes the name Dormeuil Frères and sets up its registered office at 4 rue Vivienne in Paris.

 The first shop opened on 10 New Burlington Street, a very prosperous tailoring district in London.

 Dormeuil fabrics crossed internatinal frontiers, and arrived in Africa & Asia.

 142 fifth Avenue

-Dormeuil opens its first office in the United States, at 142 Fifth Avenue in New York.
+Dormeuil established its first office in the United States, on 142 Fifth Avenue, in New York.

 Launch of the Dormeurine advertising campaign “Chacun pour soi, Dormeurine pour tous” (“Every man for himself, Dormeurine for every man”), by well-known British illustrator Cecil Aldin (1870-1935).